k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 ### Project Initialization in BI

 Upon the completion of installation and configuration setup, deploy the Fabric project.
+As a result, the Storage Management DB is initialized with 4 basic tables and the <project name> folder is created in the Storage Management DB metadata, with the default read-only access level.

-As a result, the <project name> folder is created in the Storage Management DB, with the default read-only access permissions to BI Designer - meaning that any user accessing this project can have read-only access to the project's reports within the BI Designer.
-Continue to the next article or click [here](02_Permissions_Setup.md) to setup the full access permissions.
+Now any user accessing this project can have read-only access to the project's reports within the BI Designer.
+[Access Permissions Setup](02_Permissions_Setup.md) article explains how to setup the access permissions per Fabric role.

 ### Installation Recommendations

 Following are the installation and setup recommendations:

 - It is recommended to have 3 separate Exago installations.
-One each for Dev, QA and Production envrionments.
+One each for Dev, QA and Production environments.
   - Linux installation is a must for UAT / Production environments.
   - Installation on Windows (as a docker) can be done for development or demo purposes.
 - The recommended Storage Management DB type is PostgreSQL.